grigorisem/Python-Restaurant/README.md

 # Python-Restaurant-
-This code shows how a restaurant works
+This code shows how a restaurant.
+There are a list of available dishes, a food quality indicator and available masses of a dish.